 There are shows that are so good you can’t stop raving about, and there are shows that you watch for guilty pleasure.
-The Taoism Grandmaster 玄门大师 feels more like the latter to me, but not any less enjoyable.
+The Taoism Grandmaster 玄门大师 which is largely led by a rookie cast and some veterans feels more like the latter to me, but it’s not any less enjoyable.

 Synopsis: It is a drama that ventures into familiar territory of heroes saving the world.
 Thousands of years ago, the wolf tribe was expelled from the human world.
 Their eventual return has long been prophesied along with one hero who will stand as the Taoism Grandmaster to defend against the baddies.